mozilla/blurts-server/README.md

 npx @redocly/cli@2 build-docs openapi.yml -o /tmp/api.html  # read it as the client team will
 ```

-`lint` needs no arguments because `redocly.yaml` names the description and turns off two rules we ignore on purpose, each with a comment saying why.
+`lint` needs no arguments because `redocly.yaml` names the description.
+It turns off one rule we ignore on purpose, with a comment saying why.
 Anything it reports is worth fixing.

 ## Development